Creative Field Technique - Strategies for Photographing Unfamiliar Locations

-When I first arrived at Goblin Valley, it was midday, the sky was cloudless, it was very windy and the temperature had risen above 90 degrees.
+The sky was cloudless at midday when I first arrived at Goblin Valley.
+It was very windy and the temperature had risen above 90 degrees.
 I set my sights to photograph at dusk, but before that, I needed to get a lay of the land since I had never been there before.
 Goblin Valley is accessed from a parking lot overlook.
-From there, you walk down into the valley.
+From there, it is a short walk down into the valley of hoodoos.
 The image above is the valley seen from the overlook.

-I brought my iphone camera for my scouting expedition.
-When first visiting unfamiliar locations where I am camped, I typically do a walkabout armed only with the phone.
+When first visiting unfamiliar locations, I typically do a walkabout armed only with the phone camera.
 This allows me to relax and simply take in the scenes and begin to anticipate my shoots.
 I make note of the sunrise and sunset locations using my SunSurveyor app.
 With that, I can anticipate specific locations from where to set up for shots in the late evening and early morning.

 With the iphone, I also took several photos and explored the composition possibilities.
 I am thinking about things like use of space between elements, placement of elements along the edge of the frame, leading lines, foreground interests, and vertical vs horizontal orientation.
 Above are a couple shots taken during my midday walkabout.
 After an hour or so of exploring in the high heat, I went back to the RV with lots of ideas and prepared for my evening shoot.
 I considered two possibilities, shooting from the overlook at evening with the sun setting behind me and shooting the next morning inside the valley.